anonymaew/my-env/README.md

 ## Prerequisite

 Assuming you already installed `git`, `zsh`, `vim`, and `tmux` with your favorite choice of package manager.
+If you want to use Copilot, `nodejs` is required.

 ## Installation